-For Pidilite, based on the results of the differential pricing analysis, Commerce preliminarily finds that 33.47 percent of the value of U.S. sales pass the Cohen's d test,9 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that there is no meaningful difference between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping margin calculated using an alternative comparison method based on applying the average-to-transaction method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those sales which did not pass the Cohen's d test.
-Thus, for these preliminary results, Commerce is applying the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for Pidilite.
+For Pidilite, based on the results of the differential pricing analysis, Commerce preliminarily finds that 0.00 percent of the value of U.S. sales pass the Cohen's d test, 19 and does not confirm the existence of a pattern of prices that differ significantly among purchasers, regions or time periods.
+Thus, the results of the Cohen's d and ratio tests do not support consideration of an alternative to the average-to-average method.
+Accordingly, Commerce preliminarily determines to apply the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for Pidilite.